enkisoftware/.github/profile/README.md

 ## About Enkisoftware
 [www.enkisoftware.com](https://www.enkisoftware.com)

 We are [@dougbinks](https://github.com/dougbinks) and [@juliettef](https://github.com/juliettef).
-We are independent games developers and consultants specialising in computer games, information technology and software testing.
+We are independent game developers and consultants specialising in game engines, computer graphics, voxel technology and software testing.

-We develop our voxel editor and game [Avoyd](https://www.avoyd.com) whilst providing contract services to the games industry.
+We develop [Avoyd](https://www.avoyd.com), our voxel editor, renderer and game whilst providing contract services to the games industry.
+In the process we create and maintain open source software for game developers.

 ## Open Source Projects
 In the process of developping Avoyd we create and maintain the following open source software for game developers.